Balanta

 - Intercultural Marriages

-- Intermarriage with neighboring ethnic groups is common, fostering cultural integration and mutual understanding.
+- Intermarriage with other ethnic groups occurs, contributing to cultural blending and social cohesion.

 - Shared Educational Initiatives